 The Online Web Application Security Project (OWASP) helps organizations improve their security posture by offering guidelines based on real-world scenarios and community-led open-source projects.
-Out of the various threats, OWASP considers Code Injection to be a commonly known threat mechanism in which attackers exploit input validation flaws to introduce malicious code in an application.
+Out of the various threats, OWASP considers Code Injection to be a commonly known threat mechanism in which attackers exploit input validation flaws to introduce malicious code into an application.

 This article explores how a code injection attack is performed, the attacks, and how software teams can protect their web applications from injection flaws.

 What is Code Injection?

 Threat actors use code injection vulnerabilities to embed malicious code into a source code, which the application interprets and executes.
 During the malicious injection, attackers leverage that these systems construct part of a code segment using external data while lacking sufficient input validation.
 The malicious code is typically built to control data flow, leading to loss of confidentiality and reduced application availability.

 Attackers identify user input validation flaws such as — data format, allowed characters, and the amount of expected data — and use them as the basis for developing malicious code.
 OWASP ranks Injection vulnerabilities as number one, with their detectability ranging from easy to complex.
 Though this sounds alarming, injection vulnerabilities are moderately hard to exploit with the right practices and timely detection.

 Command Injection vs. Code Injection Technique

 While they are often confused, a Code Injection differs from a Command Injection vulnerability.
 Code Injection is a collection of techniques that allow a malicious user to add his arbitrary code to be executed by the application.
 Code Injection is limited to target systems and applications since the code’s effectiveness is confined to a particular programming language.

 On the other hand, Command Injection involves taking advantage of application vulnerabilities to extend the application’s functionality so it can execute arbitrary commands.
 With command injection, attackers supply unsafe input to the system shell to execute OS commands on the vulnerable application.
 Test for command injection vulnerabilities and secure your web applications.